vartagg/urlblocks/doc/quickstart.rst

 ----------

-Check out the :doc:`API documentation <api>` for a detailed description of all the properties and methods available on :class:`~urlobject.URLObject`.
+Check out the :doc:`API documentation <api>` for a detailed description of all the properties and methods available on :class:`~urlobject.URLString`.